-- 11. In the WebManager, right-click the server where ExpressCluster Server is reinstalled and select Start in Service. - 12.
-When Off is selected in Auto Return in Cluster Properties, right-click the server where the ExpressCluster Server is reinstalled by using the WebManager and select Recover. - 13.
+- 11. In the WebManager, right-click the server where EXPRESSCLUSTER Server is reinstalled and select Start in Service. - 12.
+When Off is selected in Auto Return in Cluster Properties, right-click the server where the EXPRESSCLUSTER Server is reinstalled by using the WebManager and select Recover. - 13.
 If necessary, move the group.

-Appendix A.

-Troubleshooting
+Appendix A Troubleshooting

-Error messages when installing the ExpressCluster Server
+Error messages when installing the EXPRESSCLUSTER Server

-Behavior and Message Cause Action

-failed to set up Refer to the given error Refer to the action for the
+Behavior and Message Cause Action failed to set up Error code: %x %x: error code Refer to the given error code.
+Refer to the action for the error code.

-Error code: %x code. error code.

-%x: error code

 Less than 9.0 has been installed.
 After uninstalling, reinstall it again.
-The old version of the ExpressCluster has been installed.
-Uninstall the old version of the ExpressCluster and install the current version.

-Failed to set up (%d) Refer to the explanation of Refer to the action for the

-Error code: %x the given error code. given error code.
+The old version of the EXPRESSCLUSTER has been installed.
+Uninstall the old version of the EXPRESSCLUSTER and install the current version.
+Failed to set up (%d) Error code: %x After restart, install it. %d: internal code %x: error code Refer to the explanation of the given error code.
+Refer to the action for the given error code.

-After restart, install it.

-%d: internal code %x: error code